-Peaceful Resolutions to Estate Disputes FREE eBook
+Peaceful Resolutions to Estate Disputes

-I am named Executor, Now What?
-FREE eBook
+I am named executor.
+Now what?

 A person appointed by the court to manage the assets and liabilities of a person who has died without making a valid will.